jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 *access_tokens* and
 *refresh_tokens* from disclosure in the JS app is NOT to have them present (or accessible) to the JS app at all.

 The BEFFE offers a dedicated API for authentication ( `POST /api/auth`) that intermediates the authentication process.
 Regardless of what data is used to authenticate the user (i.e., password credentials or SSO tokens, etc.), the call is made directly with the BEFFE and then relayed to the various authentication endpoints in the backend.

 If the attempt to authenticate is successful, the authentication response from the Backend API (e.g., from `POST /passwords/auth` or `POST /sso/auth`) will always include an `access_token` and a `refresh_token`.

 These "auth tokens" are then added to [HTTPOnly, secure] cookies that are then returned to the browser to be used between the browser and BEFFE for subsequent requests/responses.

-At some point in time, either of those auth tokens will expire, at which point either the `access_token` can be refreshed (using the `refresh_token`), or the `refresh_tokesn` expires, and the end user will need to re-authenticate again.
+At some point in time, either of those auth tokens will expire, at which point either the `access_token` can be refreshed (using the `refresh_token`), or the `refresh_tokens` expires, and the end user will need to re-authenticate again.

 #### Login

 To authenticate (login) a user from the browser, make a XHR call to `POST /api/auth` with a body containing either, the user's credentials,

 For example,